 If the open side is braked too much it may stall, and the wing will enter a spin - this is the classical recipe for cascading events (see the Spin chapter).

-In rare instances a wing tip may catch in the lines during asymmetric collapses (see Cravattes here below).
+In rare instances a wing tip may catch in the lines during asymmetric collapses especially when fully accelerated (see Cravattes here below).

 Cravatte